Huge crowds turn out to see Irish Guards in Bangor for first time

 They were formed in 1900 by Queen Victoria to acknowledge the bravery of Irish soldiers during the Boer War.

-Recruiting from across the island of Ireland, the UK and beyond, the regiment holds their traditional celebration St Patrick’s Day event each year, when members are presented with fresh shamrock by Prince William.
+Recruiting from across the island of Ireland, the UK and beyond, the regiment holds their traditional celebration on St Patrick’s Day each year, when members are presented with fresh shamrock by Prince William.

-Historically they were responsible for guarding the queen, and their red tunics and bearskin hats are still famed across the world for performing these duties in London.
+Historically they were responsible for guarding the queen, and their red tunics and bearskin hats are still famed across the world for guarding royal palaces.

-In recent years they have deployed in the Middle East, Africa, Iraq and Sudan, and more recently, they have been involved in training Ukrainian recruits on Operation Interflex and in nations across Africa.
+In recent years they have deployed in the Middle East, Africa, Iraq and Sudan.
+More recently they have been involved in training Ukrainian recruits on Operation Interflex and in nations across Africa.

 Thousands turned out to see the regiment exercise their historic right to parade through the streets of Bangor, which was conferred on them in 2022.